 DIRECTOR OF THE CENTER

 The Center’s Director is Denia Barrett, LCSW, a member of the faculty of the Chicago Institute for Psychoanalysis with more than 35 years of experience providing psychotherapy to children, adolescents, and parents, and mental health consultation to the wider community.

 The Center is located downtown at the Institute for Psychoanalysis.
 Other locations are being established in the Chicago metropolitan area.

 Parking available in nearby garages.
 Convenient to CTA trains and buses.

+The Center for Child and Adolescent Psychotherapy, a vision of Paul C. Holinger, MD, was founded in 2008 with a lead gift from Joan and William Dutton.
 If you would like to make a tax-deductible, charitable donation to the Center for Child and Adolescent Psychotherapy, please call Erika Schmidt at 312.922.7474.
 All gifts, regardless of size, are greatly appreciated and will have a direct impact on the quality of the services that the Center has to offer.
 In short, your gift can and will make a difference to the many children, parents, and families whose lives can be changed by the Center for Child and Adolescent Psychotherapy.